Error analysis of some nonlocal diffusion discretization schemes: Introduction

 For image processing tasks, specially for image denoising, filters involving expressions like \fer{def:typebb} are known as \emph{bilateral filters} \cite{Yaroslavsky1985, Smith1997, Tomasi1998, Barash2002, Elad2002, Buades2006, Gilboa2008} and are mostly applied in a single discrete time step, although other tasks like image segmentation and saliency detection may require more steps \cite{Galiano2015A, Galiano2016, Galiano2020}.
 For other applications, these algorithms may result interesting when accuracy is secondary to execution time, e.g. for real time computations.

 The error analysis we perform in this article fills a gap, already pointed out by Durand and Dorsey \cite{Durand2002}, with the aim of establishing a rigorous mathematical setting for these algorithms, usually formulated in the discrete case and for concrete spatial and range kernels, mostly the box and the Gaussian kernels.
 With a well-posedness theory at hand \cite{Andreu2010, Galiano2019}, we extend the ideas leading to the filters \fer{def:irr} and \fer{def:ifft} to the continuous evolution case of the form \fer{eq.eq}-\fer{eq.id}, which apart of adding a reaction term, it also allows the consideration of general spatial and range kernels.
-More concretely, we assume the following hypothesis on the data \textbf{(H)}: \begin{enumerate} \item The \emph{spatial kernel} $J\in BV(\R^d\times\R^d)$ is symmetric and non-negative.
-We also assume
+More concretely, adopting the assumptions for the existence of solutions results \cite{Andreu2010, Galiano2019}, we suppose \textbf{(H)}: \begin{enumerate} \item The \emph{spatial kernel} $J\in BV(\R^d\times\R^d)$ is symmetric and non-negative.
+Without loss of generality, and for normalization porposes, we also assume